 Needless to say, ideas are a huge part of any innovation program.
 However, the process of coming up with them is generally not given as much emphasis as it should.
 It is not enough to ask your employees to come up with ideas on their own.
 Ideas don’t come easily to most people, especially not on demand.
 You can help by answering their doubts about ideas and promoting some go-to resources for getting them.
 But what’s most important is implementing systems through which everyone in your organization can get a crash course in ideation.
 It is a powerful process that entails using specific, tried-and-tested methods to consistently come up with great ideas; and ideas are, of course, the lifeblood of innovation.

-Again, on the face of it, you may think that creativity seems like an obvious part of innovation, one which everyone will already know to focus on.
+Once again, on the face of it, you may think that creativity seems like an obvious part of innovation, one which most organizations will already know to focus on.
 But you’d be wrong, because many organizations are simply hopelessly lost when it comes to creativity.
 This results from the fact that while it may seem rather straightforward, it can actually be surprisingly difficult.
 But it is undoubtedly necessary, being closely tied to innovation.
 It is very important for anyone to have and use not just in work but as an integral part of their lives.
-There are some great books about creativity that serve as a good jumping-off point and there are some solid ways to get started with it, but making real progress in it can only be done by reconciling the massive disparity between one's expectations of it and the ground reality.
+There are some great books about creativity that serve as a good jumping-off point and there are some solid ways to get started with it, but making real progress in it can only be done by reconciling the massive disparity between one’s expectations of it and the ground reality.
 People expect it to be some mythical force that, when applied, can easily help them come up with brilliant ideas and become the next Steve Jobs, and are disappointed when it isn’t.
 It is indeed undeniably powerful, yet inherently paradoxical in many ways.
 To help promote a more measured and complete understanding of creativity, you need to ensure that you dispel any stubbornly persistent myths about it within your organization, and start having detailed conversations about what it is and isn’t.

 Innovation fundamentally relies on openness.
 It is antithetical to innovation to create a system where it functions as a closed loop and where only a select few can contribute to your organization’s innovation ecosystem.
 You need to ensure that the hierarchy within your organization fosters a permeability of ideas, allowing them to flow quickly and without resistance in every direction.
 Innovation hinges on strong leadership, so a good way to achieve this change is to start from the top and encourage all managers and executives within the organization to have an Open Door policy.
 Another way is having a suggestion box or an internal portal where anyone and everyone in the organization can submit their ideas for consideration.